Mature Masculine

 Signs of the Blind Follower shadow:

-• Confusing lack of opinion with openness.
+• We confuse lack of opinion with openness.

 The Blind Follower calls it humility, but this is avoidance—a refusal to think, to know.